What is Google Business Profile Q&A?

 Is Google Q&A a ranking factor?

-Whilst GBP has been found to not be much of a ranking factor directly, the impact of having a well-filled and accurate Q&A feature could be beneficial to rankings in other ways.
+Whilst Q&As on GBP have been found to not be much of a ranking factor directly, the impact of having a well-filled and accurate Q&A feature could be beneficial to rankings in other ways.
 If your customers are content with answers provided, they’re more likely to click through, purchase, and leave a review on your profile, or engage with it at the very least.

 Is Google Q&A a conversion factor?